Exxon loses board seats to activist hedge fund in landmark climate vote | Headlines

 The two Engine No. 1 nominees elected were Gregory Goff, a 64-year-old former top executive at Marathon Petroleum and Andeavor, and former Neste Oyj executive Kaisa Hietala.
 "We welcome the new directors, Gregory Goff and Kaisa Hietala, to the board and look forward to working with them constructively and collectively on behalf of all shareholders," CEO Woods said at the end of Exxon's shareholder meeting.

-Exxon said that counting votes to determine whether it had lost more board seats to Engine No. 1 was continuing.
-Governments and companies have moved to reduce emissions from fossil fuels that are warming the planet.
+Vote counting to determine the final two seats was continuing.
+That left the re-election of directors Steven Kandarian, Douglas Oberhelman, Samuel Palmisano and Wan Zulkiflee up in the air.
+Alexander Karsner, one of Engine No. 1's nominees, was still in the running, Exxon said.
+Governments and companies have moved to reduce emissions from fossil fuels that are warming the planet by investing in wind and solar energy.
 Investors led by Engine No. 1 have said Woods needed to make big changes to ensure Exxon's future value to investors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)